BlueMedoraPublic/terraform-provider-bindplane/example/basic_logs/README.md

 # logs example

-This example will:
+## goal

-- Create a log source config
+1) define a source config
+2) define a destination config
-- Create a log destination  config
+3) create a template that is paired with the source and destination config
+4) deploy a compute instance with the log agent pre configured with the log template

 ## setup